priya-explorer/EDA/README.md

-#  statistical Analysis
+#  Statistical Analysis
 Data information - The data has the medical costs of people characterized by certain attributes.

 Domain - Healthcare

+## Objective:

-Objective: 1) To carry out EDA on the dataset.
+1) To carry out EDA on the dataset.
 2) Create statistical evidence by hypothesis testing.